The Shock of the Fall: Reviews

 The novel was praised by The Guardian as "a gripping and exhilarating read", the narrator's voice being "dazzlingly rendered".
-British Journal of Psychiatry noted that readers who are psychiatrists hoping to find themselves portrayed within the work would be disappointed, as they are "mentioned less than a handful of times throughout".
+The British Journal of Psychiatry noted that readers who are psychiatrists hoping to find themselves portrayed within the work would be disappointed, as they are "mentioned less than a handful of times throughout".
 However, they praise Filer's "very talented storytelling" and "fine description of psychiatry".

-London Review of Books praises Filer's skillful interweaving of time frames and his "impressive feat of storytelling".
+The London Review of Books praises Filer's skillful interweaving of time frames and his "impressive feat of storytelling".
 It criticizes that the techniques of suspense used works against the story itself, it "reinforces the distinction between the narrator's point of view and the readers".
 Additionally, the lack of ambiguity here makes the book "fundamentally out of sympathy with its narrator".

 The Telegraph praises the novel as bittersweet and wonderfully etched, noting that it is "an unsettling read but a perceptive and moving one".

 Awards

-The novel won the Costa Book of the Year and the Costa First Novel Award in 2013, with chairman of the judges Rose Tremain saying it was "exceptionally moving without being sentimental" and "astonishingly sure-footed" for a first novel.
+The novel won the Costa Book of the Year and the Costa Book Award for First Novel in 2013, with chairman of the judges Rose Tremain saying it was "exceptionally moving without being sentimental" and "astonishingly sure-footed" for a first novel.
 Additionally, the novel was awarded the Betty Trask Prize of £10,000 in 2014.

 In 2014 the novel was awarded Specsavers Popular Fiction Book of the Year by Specsavers National Book Award as well as the Writers' Guild of Great Britain award for Best First Novel.

 The novel also made the Desmond Elliott Prize longlist in 2014.